Creating a new Internal Communication

 Detail Type

 The type of Detail page you want to create for this Internal Communication.
-Detail content is displayed when users select the tile.
+Detail content displays when users select the tile.

 Select the picklist and choose from:

-If the picklist does not display the full set of values, you can add them.
+If the picklist doesn't display the full set of values, you can add them.
 In summary:

-3. In the list of Custom Fields & Relationships select the Detail Type Field Label.
+2. From the sidebar, select Fields & Relationships and then select the Detail Type Field Label.

-If you do not want to display a detail page for a tile, leave Detail Type at its default value and leave the content fields empty.
-The tile will not link to a detail page.
+If you don't want to display a detail page for a tile, leave Detail Type at its default value.
+Leave the content fields empty.
+The tile won't link to a detail page.

 Detail Content